 Developments that request additional IHCDA resources after receiving a tax credit reservation will be subject to the following sanctions if the funding request is approved by IHCDA's Board of Directors.
+Possible sanctions are at the sole discretion of IHCDA and may include:

-- A one-year suspension of the Applicant, Owner, Developer, and/or other applicable Development Team members.
+- Up to two-yearA one-year suspension of the Applicant, Owner, Developer, and/or other applicable Development Team members.
 During this time, the suspended entity cannot serve as an Applicant, Owner, Developer, or Co-Developer on a funding application for any IHCDA capital funding sources.
-The suspension begins on the date that the additional IHCDA funding is approved. - A fine to the Applicant, Owner, Developer, and/or other applicable Development Team members equal to 6.5% of the additional funds awarded. - IHCDA will not entertain additional requests for more funding on this development. - For developments that have not closed on all financing, the closing must occur within 60 days of securing a commitment of additional IHCDA resources.
+The suspension begins on the date that the additional IHCDA funding is approved. - A fine to the Applicant, Owner, Developer, and/or other applicable Development Team members equal to 6.5% of the additional funds awarded. - IHCDA will not entertain additional requests for more funding on this development.

+• For developments that have not closed on all financing, the closing must occur within 60 days of securing a commitment of additional IHCDA resources.